bratpeki/modern-milkytracker-guide/docs/ui.md

 ### Keyboard

-Allows either playing the instrument, or setting which key triggers which sample.
+Allows either playing the instrument, or setting which key triggers which sample slot.
 Playing the instrument is done by hitting `Play`, after which the keyboard is playable.
-Setting which key triggers which sample is done by hitting `Edit`. `Stop` stops all instrument playback, either from playing the keyboard, which is usually neccessary when the user has set a long fadeout, or playing the actual song.
+Setting which key triggers which sample slow is done by hitting `Edit`. `Stop` stops all instrument playback, either from playing the keyboard, which is usually neccessary when the user has set a long fadeout, or playing the actual song.
 The graphical look of the keyboard's two modes are seen below.

 ![ui_pianoPlay.png](../img/ui_pianoPlay.png)<br>
 "Playing" mode.<br>